Enhanced Tactical Multi-Purpose: Adoption

 The grenade would fill the gap left by the withdrawal of the MK3A2 concussion grenade from service in 1975.

 The MK3A2 was used to clear bunkers by detonating in confined spaces where blast pressure would reverberate off the walls.
 However, the exterior coating of the MK3A2 contained up to 50% asbestos, which can be hazardous to troops when inhaled.

-The M67, introduced in 1968, was left as the only anti-personnel grenade in the inventory.
+The M67, introduced in 1968, was left as the only anti-personnel grenade in the inventory, until 2026 with the adoption of the M111 offensive hand grenade.
+The ET-MP has not been adopted.